 “High energy level.”

 There is nothing Jack Russell won’t do to show the excellent responsiveness that characterises him.
 His physical structure allows his great agility but is also characterised by a high energy level.
-Therefore, Jack Russell must have a daily physical activity dedicated explicitly to the consumption of stress accumulated during home life.
+Therefore, Jack Russell must engage in daily physical activity dedicated explicitly to the consumption of stress accumulated during home life.

 Vigour